The Phillips & Associates Oklahoma Law Blog

 Pyramid or Ponzi Schemes

 If you have been charged with a crime, or if you have been accused of perpetuating a Ponzi scheme or pyramid scheme, speak with a federal white collar crime lawyer as soon as possible.
-Our firm's attorneys are experienced and have successfully represented clients accused of investment fraud, mortgage, and Medicare fraud, identity theft, and other white collar offenses in Oklahoma City.
+At Phillips & Associates our firm's attorneys are experienced and have successfully represented clients accused of investment fraud, mortgage, and Medicare fraud, identity theft, and other white collar offenses in Oklahoma City.

 REQUEST A FREE CASE EVALUATION